hbashton/spotify-ripper/README.rst

-                            Path to settings, config and temp files directory [Default=~/.spotify-ripper] -a, --ascii           Convert the file name and the metadata tags to ASCII encoding [Default=utf-8] --aac                 Rip songs to AAC format with FreeAAC instead of MP3 -A, --ascii-path-only
+                            Path to settings, config and temp files directory [Default=~/.spotify-ripper] -a, --ascii           Convert the file name and the metadata tags to ASCII encoding [Default=utf-8] --aac                 Rip songs to AAC format with FreeAAC instead of MP3 --alac                Rip songs to Apple Lossless format instead of MP3 -A, --ascii-path-only
                             Convert the file name (but not the metadata tags) to ASCII encoding [Default=utf-8] -b BITRATE, --bitrate BITRATE